Woodworker's Club of Houston

 What kind of parties do you sponsor?

 We sponsor an annual barbeque in October.
-There are games for the kids and belt sander races for the adults.
 Members can bring tools or some of their own projects to sell.
-An auction of donated tools and assundry items from local area supporters is held to raise money for the club.
+An auction and/or raffle of donated woodworking items from local and regional supporters is held to raise money for the club.

 I'm a woodturner and my wife is a wood carver, can we join?